scalahub/Kiosk/src/test/scala/kiosk/oraclepool/v6/readme.md

 #### Differences with v0.5

 - Slightly different parameters (num oracles, etc) but same token Ids
-- Created to check the Update protocol (v0.5 -> v0.6) via voting mechanism
+- Will be updated via voting mechanism